cyrillbrito/restaxi-web/README.md

 ## Multi-Languages

 I was able to have only one template and than using webpack generate a file for each language with the correct labels.
-This makes developing easiar beacause I don't have to maintain 3 equal files.
+This makes developing easier beacause I don't have to maintain 3 equal files.

-By default the website will load the portuguese version of the site, if the user wants to switch the languge he has to do it manually.
+By default the website will load the Portuguese version of the site, if the user wants to switch the language he has to do it manually.

 ## Icons